 A CMO is a C-level executive position in the corporate sector who is responsible for all the activities related to the creation, communication, and delivering the offerings in an organization to value for the clients, customers, and business partners.

 The main objective of a CMO is to accelerate growth and increase sales with a comprehensive marketing plan development to promote the brand and gain competitive advantages.
-For achieving the goals and effective public profile of the company, a CMO is a leader across the company (that’s true for startup CMOs, private equity CMOs, manufacturing CMOs, and CMOs across nearly any industry).
+For achieving the goals and effective public profile of the company, a CMO is a leader across the company (that’s true for new CMOs, startup CMOs, private equity CMOs, manufacturing CMOs, and CMOs across nearly any industry).